 Areas of expertise: Congregational growth, generationally, spiritually, financially and numerically

 The Rev. Dr. Eric B. Smith, Founding Pastor, The Adoni Spiritual Formation Center, New Haven, CT

 Area of Expertise: Spirituality and how it’s reflected practically in everyday life.

 Contact Information: email@example.com, Home: 203-865-6873, Cell: 203-804-2866

 Dr. Ben F. Wade, Vice President and Dean of the College, Emeritus, Florida Southern College, Lakeland, FL

 Area of expertise: Introduction to Old and New Testament interpretation

 Contact information: 863-815-0815

-The Rev. Dr. Charles F. Williams, Pastor, Memorial Baptist Church, Hartford, CT, and Chaplain, Connecticut Department of Correction
+The Rev. Dr. Charles F. Williams, Director of Religious Services for the CT Department of Correction and, Pastor, Memorial Baptist Church, Hartford, CT

-Areas of expertise: spirituality (incorporating the teachings of my Christian faith, along with Islam, Native American spirituality and Buddhist mindfulness), recovery/addiction, criminal justice, mental health
+Areas of expertise: spirituality (incorporating the teachings of my Christian faith, along with Islam, Native American spirituality and Buddhist mindfulness), Christian/Muslim Relations, recovery/addiction, criminal justice, mass incarceration, mental health